 What is a “mortgage trust”?

-Under Angas’s traditional fixed-interest-security model (formerly referred to as “debentures”), an investor would make a secured loan to Angas Securities.
-“Debenture” simply means “secured loan”.
-Angas Securities became the legal and beneficial owner of that money, subject to a legal obligation to repay the money to the investor with a fixed interest coupon.
-Significantly, ownership of the money passed from the investor to Angas Securities.
-Under a mortgage trust, there is no transfer of ownership.
+Within the structure of a mortgage trust, there is no transfer of ownership of an investors funds.
 The money remains in the ownership of the investor.
 It is pooled with money owned by other investors and invested in mortgages originated and managed by Angas Securities.

-What do you mean when you say that APIF is “unitised”?
+What do you mean when you say that Angas Prime is “unitised”?

-Investors share in the income generated from APIF in proportion to their investment.
-APIF is unitised, meaning an investor is issued with units in the fund with a face-value of $1.00 per unit.
-Each investor’s interest in APIF is a fractional and beneficial interest in the whole of the fund.
-It is not an interest in any particular investment of APIF or in any specific APIF asset.
+Investors share in the income generated from Angas Prime in proportion to their investment.
+Angas Prime is unitised, meaning an investor is issued with units in the fund with a face-value of $1.00 per unit.
+Each investor’s interest in Angas Prime is a fractional and beneficial interest in the whole of the fund.
+It is not an interest in any particular investment of Angas Prime or in any specific Angas Prime asset.

 What is a “managed investment scheme”?